aopsahl25/final_project/README.md

 ### Text Retrieval

-Text retrieval using Python's `async` and `await` syntax can also be used to augment the reasoning capabilities of the model queried in LMQL programs and guide the model to extract information from specific data sets.
+Text retrieval using `async` and `await` syntax can also be used to augment the reasoning capabilities of the model queried in LMQL programs and guide the model to extract information from specific data sets.
 This can be accomplished by incorporating the `asyncio` [library](https://docs.python.org/3/library/asyncio.html) into LMQL queries to run Python coroutines that enable the program to pause execution at certain points and allow other tasks to run in the meantime.
 In the context of text retrieval, this capability can be used to extract information from high-level API URLs and run LMQL queries specifically on that information.

 > <span style="color:gray; opacity:0.7;">**Note:** API URLs are web addresses used to access and interact with the functionalities of an API.
 They define the location where an API can be accessed on the web, often including specific endpoints that correspond to different operations or resources.
 An API URL typically consists of the base URL (which points to the server hosting the API) followed by a path that specifies the particular service or data being requested.</span>